Frostwrath99/ip/README.md

 Codex Luna Light:
-    Added conversion of deadline strings to dates, along with error handling for incorrect date formats Restructured code to follow OOP principles by extracting multiple classes
+    Added conversion of deadline strings to dates, along with error handling for incorrect date formats Restructured code to follow OOP principles by extracting multiple classes Maintain tests for the highest-value behavior (at least the top 50% of non-trivial methods).

-    JUnit:
-        Maintain tests for the highest-value behavior (at least the top 50% of non-trivial methods).
     Update the JUnit tests after every code change that affects tested behavior.
     Restructured code to package classes
-    Edited README.md setup instructions for IntelliJ and Jar Created Project Skill and updated Agent.md to follow coding standards

-    Updated checkstyle and fixed checkstyle violations
+    Edited README.md setup instructions for IntelliJ and Jar Created Project Skill and updated Agent.md to follow coding standards Updated checkstyle and fixed checkstyle violations
-    Imported GUI from javafx-tutorial files and integrated with current responses Added delay after bye before closing the GUI
+    Updated code according to java coding standard Imported GUI from javafx-tutorial files and integrated with current responses Updated GUI background and display colors
+    Added delay after bye before closing the GUI